 State of California:

-St. Athanasius & St. Cyril Coptic Orthodox Theological School is exempt as a religious institution in the State of California, and operates under the Private Postsecondary Education Act of 2009, California Education Code (CEC) Section 94874 (e) of the Bureau for Private Postsecondary Education (BPPE).
+St. Athanasius & St. Cyril Coptic Orthodox Theological School has received exempt status in the State of California, and operates under the Private Postsecondary Education Act of 2009, California Education Code (CEC) Section 94874 (e) of the Bureau for Private Postsecondary Education (BPPE).

 What is Accreditation?

 Accreditation is a voluntary activity initiated by the institution that requires a rigorous self-evaluation and an independent, objective appraisal of the overall educational quality by peers.
 Accreditation emphasizes quality assurance and a commitment to continuous quality enhancement.
 To achieve accreditation an institution must undertake an application and a series of evaluations that typically take anywhere from 2-3 years to complete.